idksomeone0/-letspartyinfinitereimagination/README.md

 # Let's Party Today
 (LPI reimagined)

+Keep in mind I didn't include some of the stuff like materials on the repository itself because of the size limitations.
+Project probably needs to be repackaged when imported to Godot.

 This is a project that I've worked on for about two months, but I've come to see it's biting off more than I can chew so I decided to just post it on here for whoever might care, maybe I'll come back to it maybe I won't.
 Feel free to expand upon it or use it for something, although with due credit.
 Made in Godot, of course.
 Let's Part Infinite (LPI) is a Roblox game made in 2016 by FoxBin about an island with hundreds of items and weapons to use including building tools.
 It's centered around anarchy. https://www.roblox.com/games/391104146/Lets-Party-Gear-Testing-Edition-READ-THE-DESC